New Tricks for Estimating Gradients of Expectations: Details of the Analytical Example of Section sec:experiments:analytical

 \subparagraph{Issues arising from the $\frac{1}{p(x|\theta)}$ factor.}

 All of our new pairwise estimators sum terms with a probability in the denominator.
-The supplementary \autoref{fig:sym_demo_denominatorissue} explores the effect this has, by varying $c$ (which is $1$ in \eqref{eqn:prational} above) in the more general $p(x|\theta)\propto 1/(c+(x-\theta)^2)$.
-As expected, the fundamental trick estimator performs better for larger $c$, as the denominator is sufficently large.
-While it is tempting to eliminate this term as in the supplementary \autoref{sec:hsl}, we show that this results in a non-diversifying estimator.
-A similar issues arises in importance sampling, which involves a ratio of probabilities, and the recent work addressing this issue in that case may be appropriate here \cite{ionides2008,anuinfinitevariance}, but is beyond the present scope.
+The supplementary \Autoref{fig:sym_demo_denominatorissue} explores the effect this has, by varying $c$ (which is $1$ in \eqref{eqn:prational} above) in the more general $p(x|\theta)\propto 1/(c+(x-\theta)^2)$.
+As expected, the fundamental trick estimator performs better for larger $c$, as the denominator is sufficiently large.
+While it is tempting to eliminate this term as in the supplementary \sref{Appendix}{sec:hsl}, we show that this results in a non-diversifying estimator.
+A similar issues arises in importance sampling, which involves a ratio of probabilities, and the recent work addressing this issue in that case may be appropriate here \citep{ionides2008,anuinfinitevariance}, but is beyond the present scope.

 \subparagraph{The power of the representer trick.}